johnshearing/SmartWallet/milestones-current-progress.md

 So I have found no viable method for using old scripts as eUTxOs and new scripts as change addresses.

 ### In Progress
+Progress stalled.
+Looking for other ways to produce wallet functionality with recovery options which do not require giving up custody of private keys.

 ### Planned